Asciente-rks/Asciente-rks/README.md

 * **Operational Observability:**
   A system is only as good as its logs.
 I leverage `Amazon CloudWatch` to maintain deep visibility into system health, allowing for proactive debugging and performance tuning before issues reach the end-user.

+* **Zero-rated Personal Projects:**
+  All of the personal projects I developed and deployed as well as future projects must be zero cost
 ---